 Dietary fiber is divided into two groups consisting of fiber that is soluble in water and fiber that is not soluble.
-Soluble fiber forms a gel-like substance as it passes through the body, and provides health benefits connected to cholesterol and blood sugar management.
+Soluble fiber forms a gel-like substance as it passes through the body.
+It also provides health benefits connected to cholesterol and blood sugar management.
 Insoluble fiber is the fiber that makes it easier for ingested matter to make its way through the digestive tract.

-Fiber is often most closely associated with bowel regularity, but it serves other functions as well in maintaining our overall health.
+Fiber is often most closely associated with bowel regularity.
+It also serves other functions as well in maintaining our overall health.
 Besides regularity, fiber promotes the health and integrity of the bowels by preventing the development of hemorrhoids and diverticular disease.
-Fiber may also help to prevent other diseases of the colon, although definitive research has not yet established an incontrovertible connection.
+Fiber may also help to prevent other diseases of the colon.
+However, definitive research has not yet established an incontrovertible connection.

 Soluble fiber is helpful in reducing cholesterol levels in the blood, specifically the levels of low-density lipoproteins.
 That’s “bad cholesterol” to you and me.
-Soluble fiber also causes the body to absorb sugar more slowly, which can help diabetics manage their blood sugar levels and lower the risk of Type II diabetes for people who do not yet have the disease.
+Soluble fiber also causes the body to absorb sugar more slowly.
+This can help diabetics manage their blood sugar levels and lower the risk of Type II diabetes for people who do not yet have the disease.